Grounded in gratitude

 - Sit quietly and just breathe — In and out, inhaling and exhaling — taking at least 3 big breaths.
 Then I sit for 4-5 min.
 Sometimes I pray, sometimes I just try to clear my busy thoughts.
 But I start by becoming mindful, quiet and present.

 - Then I listen to two songs on my I-phone “Amazing Grace” by Celtic Woman and “You Raise Me Up.”
 With my eyes closed and breathing, I just sit and listen to the words.
 Inevitably I become overwhelmed with gratitude…for being.
 Just for being me — healthy, happy and whole.
 I am grateful for my new body and physical strength, my internal courage and strength, and my new healthy life centered on self-love.
-Yep, I am greatly for my new life — even with all of its current challenges.
+Yep, I am grateful for my new life — even with all of its current challenges.
 I am grateful for my resilience amidst the pummeling.
-And, I most often end up feeling alive, safe, connected, strong and deeply grateful for being.
+And, most often during this process, I end up feeling alive, safe, connected, strong and deeply grateful for being.

 - I often read a daily meditation or jot notes in my journal — whatever comes up and wants to come out.
 But lately I don’t put any pressure on myself to journal, I just allow myself to “be” in a state of gratitude.